redukti/redukti.github.io/src/source/openredukti-cpp-api.rst

       Date end_of_month(Date d) const noexcept;

       // Adjusts a non-business day to the appropriate near business day
       // with respect to the given convention.
       Date adjust(Date date, BusinessDayConvention convention = BusinessDayConvention::FOLLOWING) const noexcept;

       // Advances the given date of the given number of business days and
       // returns the result.
 Note that if unit is Days then business day
-      // convention and eom flags are not used as the date is move by the
+      // convention and eom flags are not used as the date is moved by the
       // specified business days.
 For other period units the date is moved as
       // per raw calendar and then adjusted if it falls on a holiday Date advance(Date date, int n, PeriodUnit unit, BusinessDayConvention convention = BusinessDayConvention::FOLLOWING, bool endOfMonth = false) const noexcept;

       // Advances the given date as specified by the given period and
       // returns the result.
       // The input date is not modified.
       Date advance(Date date, const Period &period,
               BusinessDayConvention convention = BusinessDayConvention::FOLLOWING, bool endOfMonth = false) const
           noexcept;